 George Holland joined Epsom Hospital Radio in September 1997 with his elder sibling Margaret.
 He trained on the Saturday Sports Express Shows, before being let off for good behaviour and being given his own Shows.

-You can now catch me in the Hot Seat on Saturdays from 6.30pm to 8pm, for "The Last 90 Minutes.
+You can now catch me in the Hot Seat on Saturdays from 6 - 8pm, for "The Last 90 Minutes.

 What's your favourite genre of music?